Proof of Concept Vs Prototype: The One You Actually Need Now

 Ending thoughts on proof of concept vs prototype

-Many startups fail due to a lack of forethought, research, and planning.
+Many startups fail due to a lack of forethought, product research, and planning.

 A Proof of Concept is a focused test on a specific design idea.
 It proves functionality and verifies concepts and theories.